NamtaoProductions/namtao-com/src/site/notes/Misusing Macros for Fn and profit.md

  ---

-Today I going to talk about Rust’s compile-time, outside the focus of type correctness and safety, which gets all the press.
+Today I'm going to talk about Rust’s compile-time, outside the focus of type correctness and safety, which gets all the press.
 This is a topic that is under-served, I believe, because it’s such an alien idea (except for lisp programmers!).
 AND YET IT’S SO COOL!
 I believe there’s a whole world folks might be missing.

 I live at compile time